Toothache But Dentist Says Nothing Wrong: Here’s the Truth

 Sinus infection: pressure on the upper teeth

 The maxillary sinus sits right above the upper teeth.
-When you have a sinus infection or severe allergies:
+When you have a sinus infection or severe allergies, pressure builds up and pushes on the tooth roots.
+You feel a dull, throbbing ache in several upper molars on one side.

 For Upper Tooth Pain ✅